 Mark Flint has been designing, building and maintaining trails since the early 1990s.
 He began in Oregon, and moved to Southern Arizona in 1997.
 He was been involved in the design of several segments of the Arizona National Scenic Trail.
 He has designed more than 300 miles of trail throughout much of Arizona, but also in Nevada and Vermont.

 He was a member of the team that produced the “National Mountain Bicycling Strategic Action Plan,” a U.S. Department of Interior Bureau of Land Management planning document published in 2002.

 In 2007 his manual, “Desert Design: Building Trails in a Harsh and Demanding Environment” was published by Arizona State Parks.
 It was revised and a second edition published in 2009.
 He has presented sessions on desert trail design and construction at the Arizona State Trails Conference (October 2007), the Professional Trail Builders Association conference in Reno (March 2008) and conducted a two-day design class for Arizona State Parks in March 2009.
 He has presented at the International Trails Symposium, most recently in 2017.
-More recently he was a panelist for an American Trails webinar, “How They Did It: Advocacy, Planning and Creating Equestrian Trails Through Organization.”
+He was a panelist for an American Trails webinar, “How They Did It: Advocacy, Planning and Creating Equestrian Trails Through Organization.”
 He presented a session on dealing with opposition to trails at the 2018 Share the Trails Conference in Scottsdale.

 Mark Flint has been involved as a community volunteer for more than 30 years.
 His experience includes political campaigns, youth and adult sports and fundraising.
 He has worked as a volunteer leader in trails since the early 1990s, when he led the effort to build trails on BLM land in the Cascade Mountains between Salem and Portland, Oregon.
 That effort led to a nationally recognized partnership and trail system, the Upper Molalla River Corridor Trails.

 Mark was involved in an ambitious project to build more than 30 miles of the Arizona Trail in Pima County, all with volunteer labor.
 In addition to doing trail design, he served as the project’s steering committee co-chair, project coordinator and volunteer coordinator.